jeffHUDS/jeffHUD-/README.txt

-The hud originally is made by rays but heavily tweaked by jeff.
+This hud is a heavily edited version of rayshud.
 All credits go to the original hud maker rays.